dekeyrej/microservicematrix/README.md

 Initial version: Fully monolithic display written in Circuit Python and running on a ESP32S3 microcontroller
 - Display size: 64 x 32 pixels, 4-bit color
 - Data stream: daily Boston Red Sox game

-'Strangling' the kubematrix code base -
--- Peeling off each of the 'servers'
--- making modifications as required to run standalone -- creating a copy of the Dockerfile for each
--- testing, and when successful
--- commenting it out of the kubematrix monolith

-docker run --env=PROD=0 --env=PATH=/opt/venv/bin:/usr/local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin --env=PYTHONUNBUFFERED=1 --env=MSSERVERTYPE=MLB --workdir=/code -d 192.168.86.49:32000/mlb:registry